kyma-project/test-infra/task/golangci-lint/0.1/README.md

 # Unit Tests for Go Code

-The golanci-lint Task runs a golang linter.
+The golangci-lint Task runs a golang linter.
 Task is tailored to be triggered by prow as a prowjob.
 It uses a golangci-lint tool.
 The golangci tool config is stored in the .golangci.yaml file in a repository hosting tested code.